 Buying shares of Coca-Cola could be a great way to start you investing journey.
 But before you take the plunge it’s important to make sure you’re making an informed decision.
-We’ve produced this page, plus numerous educational articles, to teach you how to find make solid decisions and find investing success.
-If you’re ready to buy coke stock, follow the helpful hints below.
+We’ve produced this page, plus numerous educational articles, to teach you how to make solid decisions and find investing success.
+If you’re ready to buy Coca-Cola shares, follow the helpful hints below.
 If you don’t feel ready, keep reading.

 Ready to buy Coca-Cola shares?
 Click the links below to choose an online broker that suits you.
 Our helpful guides will also show you the best investment choices, and how each of those choices work.

 If you don’t feel like trying long-term investing, you can trade shares of Coca-Cola instead.
 When you trade shares, you’re trying to bag shorter-term profits by buying and selling Coke shares in a short amount of time.
 We’ve reviewed low-fee online brokers that work best for high-volume trading.